 Our website is the go-to place for everyone familiar and unfamiliar with our school.
-Besides a beautiful representation of our school with photographs and videos, it includes all information about our academic programmes, the most updated versions of key documents, calendar and news updates.
-In addition, you can find all members of our community represented: a staff page to introduce you to staff members, the student council and information about the houses, parents and the PTA.
+Besides being a beautiful representation of our school with photographs and videos, it includes all information about our academic programmes, the most updated versions of key documents, calendar and news updates.
 Finally, our website displays our social media feeds for you to see what is happening at our school on a daily basis.
 Our website serves both our existing community as well as prospective students and families with our identity clearly outlined throughout the design and information provision.